shrutidev18/HireGrid/README.md

 **Working now**

 - Email and password auth — bcrypt hashing, JWT in an httpOnly cookie
-- Track applications through a status pipeline: Saved → Applied → Interviewing → Offer / Rejected
+- Track applications through a seven-stage pipeline: Saved, Applied, Online Assessment, Tech Interview, HR Interview, Offer — with Rejected reachable from any stage
 - Every status change is recorded in an append-only timeline, so the history can't be rewritten
 - Upload resumes as PDF or DOCX; text is extracted server-side and stored for analysis
 - File type verified by magic bytes, not by the file extension
 - AI analysis against any job description: match score, required vs. preferred skills, matched vs. missing skills, ATS keywords, tailoring suggestions
 - Analysis runs in a background worker, so saving an application returns immediately
 - Identical resume + job description pairs are served from cache without a second AI call
+- Searchable, filterable, sortable table: search across company, role and location; filter by status, employment type, work mode, resume used and applied-date range; sort by company or applied date; paginated
-- 100 automated tests
+- 122 automated tests

 **Planned**

 - Analytics dashboard — application volume over time, status breakdown, response rates
-- Searchable and sortable table view with filters
 - Profile page

 ---